Term: Yearlong 2021–22, September 7–May 27

 Grades 7–9; 10th graders welcome: Students must be able to read independently and to create notes that are organized and easy to follow.
 Students should be able to express themselves effectively through writing and must be capable of reviewing information and concepts on their own throughout the year outside of class.
 A foundation in arithmetic, including integer, fraction, and decimals, plus experience in basic algebra would be a plus.

-**Please note: Course includes multiple laboratory exercises in addition to in-class coursework.
+**Please note: The course includes multiple laboratory exercises in addition to in-class coursework.
 Lab reports will require time outside of class to complete.**

 For each skill instructors have determined whether it is a prerequisite skill or a skill to be developed throughout the course.
 For lower school, instructors indicate where parent support is expected.